AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

 - You want to predict whether the customer is likely to purchase a watch in the next 7 days.
 You also want to score users who have some web activity in the last 7 days.
 In this case the minimum length of data required = 30 days + 7 days.
 The eligible population requires a minimum of 30 days and the outcome window is 7 days totaling 37 days.

-Apart from the minimum data required, Customer AI also works best with fresh data since in this use case Customer AI is doing a prediction for the future based on a user's recent behavioral data.
+Apart from the minimum data required, Customer AI also works best with recent data.
+In this use case, Customer AI is doing a prediction for the future based on a user's recent behavioral data.
+In other words, more recent data is likely to yield a more accurate prediction.

 ## Customer AI output data